 27. More Women Prefer Remote Working

 Women are far more receptive to remote work than men.
-Flexjobs claims that companies with female CEOs were four times more likely to offer remote work opportunities than those with men at the helm.
+Flexjobs claims that companies with female CEOs were four times more likely to offer remote work opportunities than those with men.

 28. 60% of Telecommuters Work a Fixed Scheduled